tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 * `pyproject.toml` uses the very loose `"*"` qualifier to specify the dependency to `libs/base`.

-Using an editable install in `requirements.txt` means the monorepo lives at HEAD, while the loose qualifier in `pyproject.toml` is designed to work well with releases of the monorepo.
-We describe these two mechanisms in the next section.

 ## Living at HEAD

-_Living at HEAD_ is a term popularized by [a Google engineer](https://www.youtube.com/watch?v=tISy7EJQPzI).
+_Living at HEAD_ is a term popularized by [Titus Winters](https://www.youtube.com/watch?v=tISy7EJQPzI), from Google.
 It means that all code in a monorepo depends on the code that is next to it on disk.
 In our simple example above, it means that library `fancy` depends on the code of library `base` that is next to it on disk (hence the `git` term at `HEAD`), not on a released version of `base`.
 This makes it possible to perform atomic updates of the entire monorepo in a single PR.